 ADX Supermax sits atop a mesa where the rolling plains of central Colorado meet the foothills of the Sangre de Christo mountains.
 The facility is flanked by thirteen concrete and glass control towers linked by 12-foot-high walls topped with razor wire, while the perimeter is more covertly monitored using laser technology, motion sensors, remote-controlled doors and pressure pads.
 ADX Supermax is often referred to as the “Alcatraz of the Rockies,” and it was designed with a singular purpose—to house the most violent male inmates in the United States prison system.

 Dennison is serving consecutive life sentences for crimes that would have carried a lighter term had he not agreed to sign a plea deal protecting his wife from prosecution.
 He was transferred to ADX Supermax not for his original crimes, but because he’s a bona fide escape risk.

-After transferring to ADX Supermax, Dennison gained a reputation as a model inmate.
-He was a few years into his term when he was selected to participate in a test group for a therapeutic arts program called Creative Arts Platform (CAP) that was run by Justin Reddick, a professional artist and religious services assistant at ADX Supermax.
-The budding arts program had shown promising results with inmates in lower-security facilities, and Dennison would take part in the first trial run conducted in a maximum security facility.
+After transferring to ADX Supermax, Dennison gained a reputation as a model inmate, and few years into his term he was selected to participate in a test group for a therapeutic arts program called Creative Arts Platform (CAP) run by Justin Reddick, a professional artist and religious services assistant at ADX Supermax.
+The budding arts program had shown promising results with inmates in lower-security facilities, and Dennison would take part in the first trial conducted in a maximum security facility.